 In 2015 a United Nations Field Office was established in Seoul in as part of the process of implementing the COI’s recommendations.
 The international community must ensure the implementation of the COI’s recommendations in their entirety.
 Action to address the North Korean regime’s routine and brutal violations of human rights is long overdue.

-Read the full report using the buttons below and join us to pray at IDOP 2024 this coming November.
+Read the full report using the buttons below and pledge to pray with us on our Day of Prayer for North Korea, Wednesday 4 December.

 CSW is grateful to everyone who contributed to this report – especially those who bravely shared their experiences, and those whose generosity made it possible for these voices to be heard.
 Among them are Stefanus Alliance International, the Taiwan Foundation for Democracy and the Transitional Justice Working Group (TJWG).